pengshizhe/pengshizhe.github.io/_pages/publications.md

 <b>Shizhe Peng</b>.
 When to sell extended warranties in the presence of reliability learning and strategic consumers.
 Working in process.

-Yanrong Li and <b>Shizhe Peng</b>.
-A two-stage pricing strategy considering learning effects and word-of-mouth.
-Working in process.

 <b>Shizhe Peng</b>.
 An iv warranty problem.

 <b>Shizhe Peng</b>.
 A human error problem.